CFD as an abbreviation stands for Compact Flicker Degree.

-Then from the weighted proportions in percent the RMS is formed which results in the frequency-based CFDFB, which is generally communicated with CFD.
+Then from the weighted proportions in percent the Pythagorean Sum is calculated which results in the frequency-based CFDFB, which is generally communicated with CFD.

 For dimmable illuminants, the CFD value during operation with dimmers is determined in addition to the determination of the CFD without dimming.
 The dimmer is adjusted so that the average light emission is 25% of the maximum emission without dimmer (a critically assumed value).
 Care must be taken here to ensure that the dimmer is a universal dimmer or a leading edge phase dimmer (because it is traditionally used in retrofit applications).
 It is important that it is operated correctly with its minimum load by switching a corresponding power resistor (60 W recommended) parallel to the tested device, which can also be a normal incandescent lamp.
 The dimmed operation sets higher demands on the illuminant (a lower voltage is applied to the light source for a shorter time), so it is to be expected that the CFD is higher in dimming mode.